 Improve student’s soft skills by using DISC!

-Employers believe students are coming into the workforce “behaviorally unprepared”.
-Meaning that when college graduates are taking their first job there is a skills gap.
-Students have the grades and training to perform well but are not learning how to communicate with others.
-Our DISCflex assessment aims to help solve this problem in the classroom as the program will Improve student’s soft skills.
-The DISCflex program provides the student awareness and in-depth behavior training and coaching.
+Employers believe students are coming into the workforce unprepared.
+Meaning that college graduates have a skills gap.
+Students have the grades and training to perform their job.
+However, they aren’t learning how to communicate with others.
+Our DISC assessment solves this problem.
+The DISC program will improve student’s soft skills.
+By providing the student with an awareness of how they behave.

 How can this fit into my syllabus?

-We work closely with you to make DISCflex™ manageable and fun for your students throughout the semester.
-DISCflex™ allows for flexibility and an endless supply of learning possibilities for your students.
-It takes our team a couple hours to have a class setup to use the program.
+Our coaches work with you.
+We identify your goals and how to implement.
+We want to make it manageable and fun for your students.
+It takes our team a couple of hours to have a class set up to use the program.
 Start using the program(s) in your class today!